ShadowRocket227/LearnGPT/README.md

 # Setup

-Becuase of the difficult that i had in publishing the prompt on the platform, i reccomend you to setup manually the prompt and adding it to your "Own 1-click prompts" area.
+Becuase of the difficult that i had in publishing the prompt on the platform, i reccomend you to setup manually the prompt and adding it to your "Own" area.
 You can do this following these instructions.

 1) WebChatGPT

-First, download the extension WebChatGPT or MaxAI.me.
-Both extension are managed by the same producer and they have similar fetuares, but i reccomend you uising WebChatGPT becuase it's lighter and i think is also more useful.
+First, download the extension WebChatGPT.

-These two extensions are web AI services: they can, at example, allow you to search on the web with ChatGPT (a crucial fetuare for LearnGPT).
+This extension Is a web AI service: it can, at example, allow you to search on the web with ChatGPT (a crucial fetuare for LearnGPT).

 Now go on chat.openai.com, login with your OpenAI account and make sure that the buttons "1-click prompts" and "Web access" are both turned on.
 You can find this buttons in the downest area of the page.

 Then, in the 1-click prompts window select "Own", click "Login" and create (or login, if alredy have an account) a MaxAI.me account.
-For do this, it will also ask you to install the MaxAI.me extension (becuase, as i said before, MaxAI owns WebChatGPT and MaxAI.me).
+For do this, it will also ask you to install the MaxAI.me extension becuase, MaxAI owns boh WebChatGPT and MaxAI.me.
 It's completley safe and after creating and login into the MaxAI account you can remove it without any problem.

 Now, click on "Add new prompt template" and in the "Template" area paste the prompt that you find in the LearnGPT-prompt.txt file.
 Then go on "Add new variable" add this variable names: